-Todd Waikel is entering his ninth season as the diving coach with the University of Iowa swimming and diving program.
+Todd Waikel is entering his 10th season as the diving coach with the University of Iowa swimming and diving program.

-In his eight seasons in Iowa City, Waikel has coached five All-Americans, 15 NCAA Championships qualifiers, and he was instrumental in helping the UI diving program become a USA Diving “Center of Excellence.”
+In his nine seasons in Iowa City, Waikel has coached five All-Americans, 15 NCAA Championships qualifiers, and he was instrumental in helping the UI diving program become a USA Diving “Center of Excellence.”

 During the 2020-21 season, Waikel coached junior Sam Tamborski to her third straight NCAA Championships appearance off the 3-meter springboard.
 Three Hawkeyes qualified for the NCAA Zone D Diving Championships and three divers scored at the Big Ten Championships.
 In the classroom, two of Waikel’s divers were CSCAA Scholar All-Americans.